Walter Breen: Numismatics

 In March 1951, the journal The Numismatist published his earliest numismatics writings, including How Our Coinage Became Mechanized.
 Two years later he completed his first book on American coins, Proof Coins Struck by the United States Mint, 1817–1901.
-From 1962-65, he wrote a column called "Bristles and Barbs" for Coin World.
+From 1962 to 1965, he wrote a column called "Bristles and Barbs" for Coin World.
 Throughout the 1950s and 1960s, he had several feature articles published in The Coin Collectors Journal and Numismatic Scrapbook Magazine.

 He wrote Dies & Coinage in 1962.

 In 1977, he released Walter Breen's Encyclopedia of United States and Colonial Proof Coins: 1722-1977.

 Breen was listed as a collaborator on William Herbert Sheldon's seminal work on early date large cents, Penny Whimsy (1958), which was his revision of 1949's Early American Cents.

+Breen co-wrote The Encyclopedia of United States Silver & Gold Commemorative Coins 1892 to 1954 with Anthony Swiatek in 1981.

 In 1983, he released Walter Breen's Encyclopedia of United States Half Cents 1793-1857.

 Breen began working on his Complete Encyclopedia of United States Coins around 1976, and after 12 years it was released.
 The book was lauded by The Numismatist as "the Super Red Book...not likely to be exceeded in scope or depth."

 In 1998, Bruce A. Vogel edited and released Walter Breen's Numismta: The United States Cent 1816-1857.

 In 2000, Mark Borckardt edited an 800-plus page reference work of Breen's large cent research, Walter Breen's Encyclopedia of Early US Cents 1793-1814 published by Bowers & Marena.

 In 2022, Dwight N. Manley donated a collection of Breen's books from Sydney F. Martin to the American Numismatic Association Library in Colorado Springs.